Bladefidz/dummy_schematic/README.md

 ==================

 ### Description
 List of schematic i have been build while learn microcontroller.
-I use Fritzing to build almost schematics.
+I used Fritzing to build almost schematics.

 Note: